 I am a self taught watercolor artist and I have been painting since 2012.
 I am also very passionate about my art and I love to share my knowledge with other likeminded people.
 I paint from my home in Poland.
 I have never taken any art courses and neither have I attended art school.
 The only art activities I had, were extracurricular ones when I was at Primary School.
-I have a Masters Degree in Social Rehabilitation and I also have a Master Degree in Indonesian-Malaysian Philology.
-(Languages and the cultures of Indonesia and Malaysia).
+I have a Master Degree in Social Rehabilitation and I also have a Master Degree in Indonesian-Malaysian Philology (languages and the cultures of Indonesia and Malaysia).

-From 2018 I am a professional watercolor artist.
+I’ve been a professional watercolor artist since January 2019.
 I’ve chosen this path as my career.

 All sketches and reference photos from my tutorials are available to download from the Bonus Area.

 I use a Nikon D5100 to record all my videos.

 - Artist grade paints are more vibrant and pure because of the higher pigment content.
 Whereas student grade paints contain fillers like kaolin and have less pigment.

 - Try to use single pigmented colors to avoid mud.